namenroodles04/ZENITH_Worldbuilding/ZENITH Characters.md

+##ZERO##
-ZERO--The protagonist.
+The protagonist.
 After the ZENITH outbreak, Zero lost all contact with their only remaining family member (their father).
 Since then, they have taken shelter with a local faction that is working towards storming the former HQ of Entech in search of a solution to the virus.

 SILAS--The protagonist's father.
 Former Senior Advisor of Entech Corporation.
 Declared missing the same day as the outbreak of the ZENITH virus.
 Presumed dead.